xvik/guice-persist-orient/src/doc/docs/repository/mixin/edges.md

 Mixin intended to be used as supplement to [ObjectVertexCrud](objvcrud.md) (to add edge functions for vertex repository).

+!!! note
-NOTE: EdgesSupport may be used directly (as bean).
+    `EdgesSupport` may be used directly (injected as bean).
 This is because its very generic itself.

 ## Edges creation